ArshansGithub/muse-agent-api/DISPATCHER.md

   - Race on simultaneous start: if the mkdir failed AND the scanlog is also stale/missing, sleep 15s and re-check — if the scanlog is fresh now, exit; otherwise steal as above.
+- The lock DIRECTORY is the only signal that matters.
+The scanlog may be written by pre-lock dispatchers that do not hold the lock — never infer "someone holds the role" from a fresh scanlog alone.
+No lock dir means no
+  holder: mkdir succeeds, the role is yours, full stop.

 ## The one rule that matters most